-- (g) have successfully completed the Authority's training requirements in permanent impairment evaluation, for health practitioners conducting permanent impairment assessments - (h) complete at least two hours of continuing professional development (CPD) related to medico-legal practice in each professional year, including but not limited to training about conducting medico-legal assessments, dispute resolution, communicating with injured people and/or writing medico-legal reports.
-This may be as part of the general minimum requirements set out by the Australian Health Practitioner Regulation Agency (AHPRA) for each relevant Board. - 8.5 Health practitioners authorised to give evidence under section 7.52 must not during the term of their appointment: - (a) provide treatment advice and/or services to injured people referred to them for assessment in their capacity as a health practitioner authorised to give evidence - (b) accept a referral or examine an injured person if the health practitioner has a conflict of interest - (c) ask for or accept any inducement, gift, or hospitality from individuals or companies, or enter arrangements that could be perceived to provide inducements, that may affect, or be seen to affect, their ability to undertake the role of a health practitioner authorised to give evidence in an impartial and unbiased manner - (d) engage in activities or publicly express opinions that might be perceived to compromise their ability to undertake the role of a health practitioner authorised to give evidence in an impartial and unbiased manner - (e) undertake medical assessments in claims under the Act outside of their area(s) of expertise. - 8.6 To be authorised to give evidence in proceedings, a health practitioner must be authorised under section 7.52 and these Guidelines at the time the evidence is given.
+- (g) have successfully completed the relevant Authority's training requirements in permanent impairment evaluation, before undertaking and providing opinion on whole person impairment (WPI) assessments. - 8.5 Health practitioners must not during the term of their appointment: - (a) provide treatment advice and/or services to an injured person about whom they are providing evidence as a health practitioner - (b) accept a referral or examine an injured person if the health practitioner has a conflict of interest - (c) ask for or accept any inducement, gift, or hospitality from individuals or companies, or enter arrangements that could be perceived to provide inducements, that may affect, or be seen to affect, the health practitioner's ability to undertake the role of a health practitioner authorised to give evidence in an impartial and unbiased manner - (d) engage in activities or publicly express opinions that might be perceived to compromise the health practitioner's ability to undertake the role of a health practitioner authorised to give evidence in an impartial and unbiased manner - (e) undertake medical assessments and give evidence outside of their area(s) of expertise. - 8.6 To be authorised to give evidence in proceedings, a health practitioner must be authorised under section 7.52 and these guidelines at the time the evidence is given.
 For evidence given by written report, the health practitioner must be authorised at the time the health practitioner examines the claimant and writes the report.
 If evidence of the health practitioner is admitted into evidence, the health practitioner continues to be authorised to give further evidence on cross-examination and re-examination of that evidence in proceedings.